MoiColl/jupyter_cluster/README.md

   1. Checking if the port is free to use

 This step checks if the port defined by the user is already on use in your local machine.
 This might happen if there is another application that is using it (very unlikely) or if last time you run `jupyter_cluster` you did not kill the port and is still active.
 If the port is not already active, the script will carry on to the next step.
 Otherwise, I will ask you if you want to kill the process that uses it.
 By typing "Y" and pressing enter (or just pressing enter) it will kill the process and the port will be free for the script to use.
 If not, the script will exit.
 In case you don't want to kill the process using the port, you will need to change port.
 This can be achieved specifying a new port with the command `bash shiny_cluster -l 1234`, for example.
+It is very important that this port is the same as the port indicated on `job.sh`.

   2. Checking if there is already a jupyter cluster job